Workable Solutions Step-by-step Troubleshooting

 Windows 11/10/8/7100% Secure

-After this, you may move the next part and learn how to transfer OS from HDD to SSD
+After getting ready with all the mentioned points, begin right away with the procedure and learn how to transfer OS from HDD to SSD immediately.

-• Select new SSD as the destination disk.
+• ✔️Select the new SSD as the destination disk.

-• All data on the SSD will be erased while moving the OS from HDD to SSD.
+• ✔️All data on the SSD will be erased while moving the operating system to the SSD.

-• The SSD can be smaller than the OS drive, but it must contain equal to or larger space than the used space in system C drive.
+• ✔️The SSD must contain equal to or larger space than the used space in system C drive.

-Now, let's have a look at how to migrate your Windows OS from HDD to SSD without reinstallation:
+Now, let's have a look at how to migrate your Windows OS from HDD to SSD with all system files:

 Note: The operation of migrating OS to SSD or HDD will delete and remove existing partitions and data on your target disk when there is not enough unallocated space on the target disk.
 If you saved important data there, back up them to an external hard drive in advance.